qbitkit/qbitkit/README.md

 # Import relevant qbitkit Libraries
-from qbitkit.provider.braket.circuit import circuitry as c from qbitkit.provider.braket import provider as p from qbitkit.io.frame import frame as f
+from qbitkit.provider.braket.circuit import circuitry as c from qbitkit.provider.braket import provider as p from qbitkit.io.frame import Frame as f

 # Define your DataFrame as a circuit, then translate it to your platform of choice.
 circuit = c.Translate.df_circuit(df=f.get_frame(